shaleenb/santander-mlops/README.md

 **CI Workflow:** Runs on every push to main and on pull requests, executing linting, testing, and building Docker images.
 **CD Workflow:** Triggers when a new tag is pushed to the repository, evaluating the model and deploying the application to Google Cloud Run if the model meets predefined performance thresholds.

-## Project Roadmap

-- [ ] Add MLFlow for model tracking and experiment management
-- [ ] Add model monitoring and alerting using Prometheus, Grafana and Evidently
-- [ ] Use monitoring metrics to trigger retraining and deployment of the model
-- [ ] Add API authentication

 ## Tools and Frameworks used

 - **FastAPI**